The 3 Best Blue-Light-Blocking Glasses

 If you suffer from repeated eye strain from staring at computers or devices all day, blue-light-blocking glasses aren't the best solution.
 Doctors recommend instead that you take breaks from looking at your computer (some advise 20 seconds looking away for every 20 minutes of work).

-But, what makes one pair of blue-light glasses any different or better than another?
+What makes one pair of blue-light glasses any different or better than another?
 While aesthetics will play into which pair you pick (after all, the best pair is the pair you will wear), the key is how much light they block out.

 The best glasses for reducing blue-light emissions will feature high-powered lenses that block up to 90 percent of blue light.
-In your search you'll find glasses that come with both clear and colored lenses.
+In your search you'll find blue blockers that come with both clear and colored lenses.
 The main difference here is that only glasses with colored lenses truly "block" blue light.
 Glasses with clear lenses can filter out blue light which, while not quite as effective offers a much less conspicuous overall look.

 Here are some of the best blue-light-blocking glasses out there, organized by function, design, and wearability to help you find your perfect pair.